PTA Sponsored Programs

 Our School Publicity Committee of parent volunteers takes photos at various school and PTA events and activities throughout the year to ensure all activities are publicized.
 School award winners are often photographed and displayed in the school office.
 Please submit any photos you would like submitted to the yearbook to your teacher.

-Our annual Science Fair allows students to show off their knowledge of science through a wide variety of science experiments.
+Our annual STEAM Fair allows students to show off their knowledge of science through a wide variety of science experiments.
 Torrance High School students judge the entries and all participants are awarded certificates of participation.
-First place winners from each grade level are selected to represent John Adams at the Torrance Unified School District’s Science Fair at Torrance High School.
-Science Fair projects are judged on:
+First place winners from each grade level are selected to represent John Adams at the Torrance Unified School District’s STEAM Fair at Torrance High School.
+STEAM Fair projects are judged on:

 1. Use of the scientific method